Shenrak/GORProject-API/README.md

 # GORproject

-## What's that project ?
+## What is this project ?

-The goal here is to provide a REST API through an elixir backend writen using the Phoenix framework to support an open-source and self-hostable RPG chat.
-We want to offer an alternative to people that would like to enter in the P&P RPG world but who do not feel confident about speaking with strangers or putting themselves forward.
+This project aims to provide a REST API for a RPG-oriented chat.
+The API will be exposed through an elixir backend writen using the Phoenix framework, and will be open-source and self-hostable.
+We want to offer an alternative to people that would like to get in the P&P RPG world but who do not feel confident about speaking with strangers or putting themselves forward.

-The game master will have features to easely handle the means of a P&P RPG (features yet to be defined).
+The game master will have features to easely handle the means of a P&P RPG (features yet to be fully defined).
 We also want to provide a global hub in which you can join a session whenever the game master is able to introduce you to the game.
+The list of features is still fluctuating, expect new things here!

 For the first version, we do not want to force users to create accounts, kind of like IRC.
 TODO: but will it be available?